TheFinestArtist-Archives/JAVA-Android-Learning/Android App Architecture/MVC Pattern.md

 #MVC Pattern

 Model–view–controller (MVC) is a software architectural pattern for implementing user interfaces.
 It divides a given software application into three interconnected parts, so as to separate internal representations of information from the ways that information is presented to or accepted from the user.

-**Controller**
-Send commands to the model to update the model's state (e.g., editing a document).
-It can also send commands to its associated view to change the view's presentation of the model (e.g., by scrolling through a document).

 **Model**
 Stores data that is retrieved by the controller and displayed in the view.
 Whenever there is a change to the data it is updated by the controller.